-Over the course of the next few months she learns that money was tight for me growing up.
-Even when it wan't as tight, I had to work hard for it.
+Over the course of the next few months, she learns that money was tight for me growing up.
+Even when it wasn't as tight, I had to work hard for it.
 There are times when I don't have a car to get me to my job so I have to walk.
 There are times when we simply don't have money for essentials.
-This is normal to me.
+This is normal for me.

 If we imagine for a minute that access to money is kind of like access to clean water, then she grew up in a situation where she just had to go to the tap.
 Just hit a button and water comes out.
 I grew up closer to the desert, where we would look and look for water; water was hard to find.

 Interesting things happen when you bring together people who think very differently about how to get clean water.